jobayer977/javascript-interview-questions/docs/00 Guide/what-is-scope-of-variable-in-javascript/index.md

 ---
 title: What is scope of variable in JavaScript ?
 ---
-## What is scope of variable in JavaScript ?

 The scope of a variable is the region of your program in which it is defined.
 JavaScript variables have only two scopes.